The Cry (2018 TV series)

-The Cry is a 2018 television mystery psychological drama series written by Jacquelin Perske and adapted from the 2013 novel of the same name by Helen FitzGerald, which was broadcast on the ABC in Australia and BBC One in the UK.
+The Cry is a 2018 mystery psychological drama television series written by Jacquelin Perske and adapted from the 2013 novel of the same name by Helen FitzGerald, which was broadcast on the ABC in Australia and BBC One in the UK.
 The series stars Jenna Coleman as Joanna Lyndsay, a schoolteacher whose four-month-old baby Noah disappears while she and her fiancé, Alistair (Ewen Leslie), are visiting family in Australia.
 The series was directed by Glendyn Ivin and produced by Synchronicity Films.

 Synopsis

 Joanna and Alistair are young parents who travel from Scotland to a town in Australia to visit family and fight for custody of Alistair's daughter, Chloe, against his Australian ex-wife, Alexandra.
 On the drive from Melbourne to the coastal town of Wilde Bay, their baby son Noah goes missing.
 In the aftermath of the tragedy, under public scrutiny, their relationship collapses and her psychological state disintegrates.